AresEkb/AresEkb.github.io/cv.md

 I developed and maintened information kiosks (C#, WPF), website www.bonum.info (PHP, Drupal, HTML, CSS).
 It worked successfully for several years.
 Unfortunately, now the company lacks its own web-developers, so the site was replaced by a typical solution: with pictures of 200px wide on the screen and 5Mb in size, without forum, etc.

-Я инициировал и руководил проектом on the IP telephony implementation (4 distributed offices) and the contact center creation.
+I initiated and leaded the project on the IP telephony implementation (4 distributed offices) and the contact center creation.

 I wrote several scientific articles on function cost analysis, balanced scorecard, process modelling, etc. in healthcare.